-Central banks have taken extraordinary measures to increase liquidity in the financial markets as a response to the financial crisis and the COVID-19 pandemic.
-If current facilities were rapidly removed or significantly reduced, this could have an adverse effect on the Issuer's ability to access liquidity and on its funding costs.
+Central banks took extraordinary measures to increase liquidity in the financial markets as a response to the financial crisis and the COVID-19 pandemic.
+If these facilities, which are starting to be progressively reduced, were to be rapidly removed, this could have an adverse effect on the Issuer's ability to access liquidity and on its funding costs.

 In response to the COVID-19 pandemic, the Chilean Central Bank has made available two lines of credit to banks to reinforce their liquidity.
-These lines of credit bear interest at the Central Bank's MPR, which was 0.5% as of December 31, 2020.
 Pursuant to these lines of credit, a bank may borrow up to 3% of the aggregate amount of its consumer and commercial loan portfolios as of February 29, 2020 and may borrow up to an additional 12% if it uses the funds to provide loans to companies and individuals.
 The first line of credit is a facility available conditionally on loan growth (the "FCIC") to ensure that banks continue to finance households and businesses in Chile.
 Loans provided by this line of credit may have maturities of up to 4 years and must be secured by government bonds, corporate bonds or highly rated large commercial loans as collateral.
-In stages 1 and 2, the Board of the Central Bank had allocated a total of U.S.\$40 billion to this facility, of which approximately U.S.\$30 billion has been disbursed.
-The Central Bank in its Monetary Policy Meeting held on January 27, 2021 announced the beginning of a third stage of this instrument (FCIC3) commencing on March 1, 2021.
-Loans provided under the second line of credit, the LCL, are unsecured and may have maturities of up to 2 years.
+In stages 1 and 2, the Board of the Central Bank had allocated a total of U.S.\$40 billion to this facility, of which approximately U.S.\$30 billion was disbursed.
+The Central Bank in its Monetary Policy Meeting held on January 27, 2021 announced the beginning of a third stage of this instrument (FCIC3) commencing on March 1, 2021 for approximately U.S.\$10 billion.
+The FCIC instruments bear interest at 0.5% (the lowest Central Bank MPR) for the duration of the program.
+Loans provided under the second line of credit, the Liquidity Credit Line ("LCL"), are unsecured and may have maturities of up to 2 years, bearing interest in accordance with the current Central Bank MPR.
 In addition, borrowings by a bank under the LCL are limited to the aggregate amount of the liquidity reserve requirements of such bank.
 Ultimately, these lines of credit are intended to ensure banks have ample liquidity to enable them to continue financing companies and individuals.
-As of December 31, 2020, the Issuer had borrowed Ch\$4,959,260 million (U.S.\$7 billion) under both these lines of credit.
+As of December 31, 2021, the Issuer had borrowed Ch\$5,611,439 million (U.S.\$6.6 billion) under the FCIC programs and had no debt outstanding under the LCL.